-In this table you will find many terms and abbreviations you might not be familiar with.
+In the table above you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms we've provided the following definitions:

 Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.